api3dao/vitepress-docs/docs/explore/airnode/api-connectivity-problem.md

 smart contracts this makes accessing real world data economical, when considering the gas fees for oracle transactions.

-4. **Fairer API Provider incentives**
+### 4. Fairer API Provider incentives

 Airnodes protocol is designed in a way that the requester covers all gas costs for oracle transactions.
-Opearting Airnode does not require the node operators to handle cryptocurrency.
+Operating Airnode does not require the node operators to handle cryptocurrency.
 Authentication happens through tooling within the API3 ecosystem.